reine/docker-yii2/README.md

 Refresh the page and you should now see the updated URL routes.

-### Virtual Host for Advanced Template
+### Virtual Host

 By default, the Apache virtual host configuration is set to `/app/web` as the document root.
-If you opted to create an app using the advanced template, you need to update the virtual host entries.
+If you opted to create an app using the advanced template (or any custom skeleton template), you need to update the virtual host entries.

-Go inside the `web` container and update `/etc/apache2/sites-available/000-default.conf`.
-From the terminal, run:
+Update `data/conf/000-default.conf` before you run your dockerized app.
+If you made any virtual host changes while docker is running, don't forget to restart the Apache server from inside the `web` container.

+### Custom Template

+If you want to use a custom template instead of the ones provided officially by the Yii Framework, you can do it during project creation.
+For example:

 ```
-docker-compose run --rm web bash
+docker-compose run --rm web composer create-project --prefer-dist justcoded/yii2-starter /app
 ```

+And as explained in the previous subsection, set up the virtual host configuration for your custom template to work.